 We may build a gauntlet for the harness later.

-IMPORTANT : while our ARCEM Armour is made from the same materials and to the same high standards as our HEMA Protectors, it should NOT be used with steel weapon simulators.
+IMPORTANT : While our ARCEM Armour is made from the same materials and to the same high standards as our HEMA Protectors, it should NOT be used with steel weapon simulators.
 Why not?
 Because while the armour itself will stand up to steel sparring and offers good protection, armoured combat techniques are designed to exploit the gaps in armoured defences.
 It's largely about intentionally aiming at the bits that are NOT covered by the armour.
 The last thing anyone wants is to seriously injure a training partner by thrusting at the half-sword into the armpit with a steel longsword.
 Or ripping a tendon behind the knee with a correctly executed poleaxe technique.
-Please, use synthetics, a lot of good sense and the supervision of an experienced instructor... synthetics can still sting, but they are designed with enough give to be substantially less dangerous.
+Please, use synthetics, a lot of good sense and the supervision of an experienced instructor... our ARCEM synthetics can still sting or injure, but they are designed with enough give to be substantially less dangerous with proper use.----

 This range of replica armour was developed for HEMA.